 - Spaghetti and meat sauce

 - All sweetened beverages, such as fruit smoothies, white wine, soda, and sweetened tea

 - All gluten-free pastas

 Trying to eat low-carb at Olive Garden is no easy task.
-The menu is loaded with so many pasta dishes that it gets overwhelming.
 The good news is that you can easily customize your order or make up a dish based on what you can eat since it’s a sit-down restaurant and not a fast food joint.

 If all else fails, we recommend ordering a side salad with olive and vinegar dressing and getting a side dish of the grilled meat of your choice.
 Top your salad with extra cheese, olives, bacon, double meat, and low-carb veggies.